Svante Arrhenius: Nobel Prizes

 About 1900, Arrhenius became involved in setting up the Nobel Institutes and the Nobel Prizes.
 He was elected a member of the Royal Swedish Academy of Sciences in 1901.
 For the rest of his life, he would be a member of the Nobel Committee on Physics and a de facto member of the Nobel Committee on Chemistry.
 He used his positions to arrange prizes for his friends (Jacobus van 't Hoff, Wilhelm Ostwald, Theodore Richards) and to attempt to deny them to his enemies (Paul Ehrlich, Walther Nernst, Dmitri Mendeleev).
 In 1901 Arrhenius was elected to the Swedish Academy of Sciences, against strong opposition.
 In 1903 he became the first Swede to be awarded the Nobel Prize in Chemistry.

 In 1905, upon the founding of the Nobel Institute for Physical Research at Stockholm, he was appointed rector of the institute, the position where he remained until retirement in 1927.

 In 1911, he won the first Willard Gibbs Award.

 Society memberships

+He was elected an International Member of the United States National Academy of Sciences in 1908.

 He was elected an Honorary Member of the Netherlands Chemical Society in 1909.

 He became a Foreign Member of the Royal Society (ForMemRS) in 1910.

+He was elected an International Member of the American Philosophical Society in 1911.